 Commit to Keeping Your Relationship in Tact

-To help you in this battle the following are a few points you may want to prayerfully consider, which comes from the Today’s Christian Woman article titled, “Staying Married Through Tragedies,” written by Don Harding.
+To further help you in this battle the following are a few points you may want to prayerfully consider, which comes from the Today’s Christian Woman article titled, “Staying Married Through Tragedies,” written by Don Harding.
 In this article, Don points to some things Jim and Jeanne Caverly discuss.
 Jim and Jeanne “specialize in preserving marriages among parents of police officers killed in the line of duty.”
 In this article, Don Harting writes, “If tragedy darkens the door of your home, they (Jim and Jeanne) recommend these tips to help you cope.”
 Here are a few of them:

 “Commit to keeping your relationship intact.
 Commitment is the foundation of relationship survival.
 It needs to be verbally expressed by both partners before and during a crisis.
 Each partner needs to know that the other wants the relationship to survive.
 Speak or write your commitment; don’t rely on assumptions.”